CNA vs. RN: Examining These Healthcare Career Options

 In the end, both the ADN and BSN paths can lead to a career as an RN—your decision simply depends on what’s best for you based on how much time you want to spend in school and what your personal career goals are.
 For example, those who may be interested in nursing leadership or highly specialized roles may benefit from earning a BSN.
 With that said, ADN-RNs always have the option of going back to school if they decide further education is in line with their career goals.

-CNA vs RN: Salary and job outlook
+CNA vs RN: job outlook

 When researching career options, it doesn’t hurt to have an idea of what the job market looks like and how much you could potentially earn.
 Fortunately, as the healthcare system stretches to accommodate the large and aging baby boomer population, the Bureau of Labor Statistics (BLS) projects that hospitals, clinics and long-term care facilities will rely on additional nurses and nursing aides to help meet growing patient demand.1